Deupree Cradleboard Collection

-Cradleboards were made by many Indian tribes throughout the United States, and are still used in some locations.
-Though most Indian families now use strollers and the other accessories of U.S. modern culture, some have chosen to continue use of these ingenious traditional baby carriers.
+Cradleboards were made by many Tribes throughout the United States, and are still used in some locations.
+Though most Native families now use strollers and the other accessories of U.S. modern culture, some have chosen to continue use of these traditional baby carriers.

 The basic design of a cradleboard is a flat, hard back made of wood, with woven or cloth sides that enveloped the baby, and could be fastened or laced to safely secure her or him.
 Most have a footrest, as well as head protection.
 The materials used to construct the cradleboard and its pieces vary widely according to the tribe and its geographic location.